asatukorala/tic-tac-toe/README.md

 - The CSS would be in a separate file.
 - In the JavaScript, set player1Name and player2Name variables to "Player 1" and "Player 2".
 Later as an extension we can prompt the players to provide names.
 - Have multiple functions all dealing with the same thing: the user clicks.
-- Have a function called playing which would make the x and o appear on the board in the position where the player selects.
+- Have a function called playing which would make the "X" and "O" appear on the board in the position where the player selects.
 Use addEventListener with a click function.
 - Have a function to check the result using a for loop to calculate if there is three of the same type in a line resulting in a winner.
 This function would be called after displaying the mark on the square.

 # :rocket: Cool tech